Effective community engagement should be part of day-to-day business in the PPRR phases of emergency management.

 Three Tasmanian Community Engagement Frameworks

-The Hobart City Council discuss in their Community Engagement Framework hat Community engagement is the process where the Council works together with the community to achieve common goals through genuine relationships built on trust, goodwill and respect.
+The Hobart City Council discuss in their Community Engagement Framework that Community engagement is the process where the Council works together with the community to achieve common goals through genuine relationships built on trust, goodwill and respect.
 Community engagement creates an active and informed dialogue that seeks to understand the views and aspirations of the community.

-The Launceston City Council Community Engagement Framework consider their ideas of Community Engagement as any process that involves the public in decision-making, and that uses community in put to make better, more informed decisions.
+The Launceston City Council Community Engagement Framework consider their ideas of Community Engagement as any process that involves the public in decision-making, and that uses community input to make better, more informed decisions.
 It includes:

-- giving, seeking and sharing information
+- Giving, seeking and sharing information

-- responding to community initiated issues
+- Responding to community initiated issues

-- continuously seeking different communication methods for those community members most affected by Council decisions prior to making the decision.
+- Continuously seeking different communication methods for those community members most affected by Council decisions prior to making the decision.

 The Burnie City Council document Making Burnie 2030 plan consulted and engaged the community to develop a Strategic Community Plan.
 Over 500 clever, creative, audacious, inspiring and compassionate people interested in and passionate about the future of Burnie joined together to share their thoughts, dreams and ideas about what the future should hold for their children.
 This community engagement strategy enabled community partners to commit to develop their own goals and strategies enabling the community to work together to ensure they developed achievable, innovative community goals through engagement and commitment.